Factor-augmented sparse MIDAS regressions with an application to nowcasting: Nowcasting GDP growth

 Our candidate model set includes the AR(4) model, which we regard as the simplest and designate as our benchmark model.
 Consequently, our reported root mean squared forecast errors are presented relative to the AR(4).
 Notably, our conclusions remain consistent even when employing alternative benchmarks such as the random walk or AR(1).
-Our baseline results for sparse plus dense methods are based on computations assuming the monthly macro data has a sparse plus dense structure, while the weekly financial data exclusively comprises a sparse component.
-All other benchmarks utilize the full dataset by assuming either a dense-only or sparse-only regression model.
-The nowcasts for all models are computed as detailed in Section \ref{sec:method}.
-In addition, we choose all tuning parameters by cross-validation adjusting for time series dependence, see, e.g., Section 4 in \cite{babii2022machine}.
-We estimate the number of factors through the growth ratio estimator of \cite{ahn2013eigenvalue}.
+Our main results are based on the assumption that monthly macro covariates follow a factor model, hence entering the nowcasting equation with sparse plus dense signal.
+The weekly financial series are additional regressors that influence the target variables in a sparse way.
+We have four autoregressive terms ($J=4$).
+As in the simulations, we use Legendre polynomials of degree 3 as the dictionary ($D=4$).
+In practice, we choose all tuning parameters by cross-validation adjusting for time series dependence, see, e.g., Section 4 in \cite{babii2022machine}.
+We estimate the number of factors using the growth ratio estimator of \cite{ahn2013eigenvalue}.

-Our primary findings are summarized in Table \ref{tab:rmse}, presenting results for three sub-samples: Panel A encompasses the entire dataset, spanning the out-of-sample evaluation period from 2008 Q1 to 2022 Q2 (Full sample); Panel B focuses on the sub-sample up to 2019 Q4, excluding the COVID-19 period (Up to COVID); and Panel C shows results for the sub-sample from 2020 Q1 to 2022 Q2, covering the COVID-19 pandemic and subsequent periods (COVID and afterward).
-The reported outcomes include root-mean-squared nowcast errors for six models: AR(4) benchmark, sparse (Panel A1-C1), dense (Panel A2-C2), and sparse plus dense (Panel A3-C3) methods.
-Notably, results for the autoregressive benchmark model are expressed in absolute terms, while the remaining RMSEs are presented relative to this benchmark.
-To assess the statistical significance, we employed the average superior predictive ability (aSPA) test proposed by \cite{quaedvlieg2021multi}, enabling a comprehensive evaluation across three horizons.
-The results of the aSPA tests are detailed in Table \ref{tab:pvals}.